LucasKonrath/arch-kata-mr-bill/glossary.md

 **Definition:** An architectural style that structures an application as a collection of small, loosely coupled services.
 **Context:** Our system is built using microservices to ensure low coupling, independent scaling, and technology flexibility across different domains.

+### Mockito
+**Definition:** A Java mocking framework that tastes good, used for effective unit testing of Java applications.
+**Context:** Used for creating mock objects in unit tests for our Java services, allowing isolation of units under test.

 ### Monaco Editor
 **Definition:** The code editor that powers VS Code, a good choice for a code editor in the browser.
 **Context:** Used for the code editor component in the Dojo feature to provide a rich coding experience in the browser.